riscv-verification/RVVI/RVVI-TEXT/README.md

 content and placement of all comment elements is intentionally unspecified.
 Comments are entirely optional and trace log producers are not obliged to produce them.
 A single comment may not span multiple lines.
-Large comments may be broken up into multiple single line comments so that they can span multiple lines.
-A backslash character `\` can be included in a comment, but it should not be interpreted as a line continuation.

 ### Line Breaks